Fomode3D/Documentation/node.md

 </br>

 Configuration file is named `conf.json`. <br/>
-It is required to be located **on the same FS level** as `geo_network_client`. </br>
+This is required to be located **on the same FS level** as `geo_network_client`. </br>
 ![node_settings_fs_level.png](https://github.com/GEO-Protocol/Documentation/blob/master/resources/node_settings_fs_level.png)

-The configuration file must contain addresses information of the node – `addresses`: all the addresses that identify the node (including ports, if related) and their types, as well as the list of the [Observers](https://github.com/GEO-Protocol/Observer) – `observers`. <br/>
+The configuration file must contain address information of the node – `addresses`: all the addresses that identify the node (including ports, if related) and their types, as well as the list of the [Observers](https://github.com/GEO-Protocol/Observer) – `observers`. <br/>
 <br/>
 In the current version of the node only one type of addressing is supported – ipv4.<br/>
 </br>
 Currently, observers test. net is driven by only 4 observers.
-It is fully enough for providing all necessary operations for the GEO nodes and the GEO Network Test net.
+It is enough for providing all necessary operations for the GEO nodes and the GEO Network testnet.
-At the moment, **observers do not check validity of the TSLs/Claims generated by the GEO Nodes**, so this network is not suitable for production usage, but is able to provide observing functionality that fully covers BETA1 release needs.
+At the moment, **observers do not check validity of the TSLs/Claims generated by the GEO Nodes**, so this network is not suitable for production usage, but is able to provide observing functionality that fully covers Beta 1 release needs.
 The production environment is expected to be driven by the 1024+ observers.

 _Configuration for the BETA1 test net:_
 ```